When is the best time to do the ABC Hiking Tour via Poon Hill?

 - Spring rolls

-To stay hydrated is always important, and Alpine Eco Trek highly recommends to at least drink 2-4 liters of water during the Annapurna Base Camp trek via Poon Hill.
+To stay hydrated is always important, and Alpine Eco Trek highly recommends at least drinking 2-4 liters of water during the Annapurna Base Camp trek via Poon Hill.
 In all the guesthouses and in shops along the trekking trail bottled water can be bought for anywhere between 1 to 3 dollars per liter.
-But we do advice to use a minimum of plastic water bottles, as those usually end up being burned or dumped in a landfill, and so destroying the environment.
-During your trek ample water sources can be found such as manmade taps or natural springs.
-This water can be bottled in your drinking bottle or canister and easily made safe by using a LifeStraw or any type of water purification pills.
+But we do advise using a minimum of plastic water bottles, as those usually end up being burned or dumped in a landfill, and so destroying the environment.
+During your trek, ample water sources can be found such as manmade taps or natural springs.
+This water can be bottled in your drinking bottle or canister and easily made safe by using a LifeStraw or any type of water purification pill.

 As a leading trekking agency your safety and satisfaction on the ABC trek via Ghorepani Poon Hill is of paramount importance for Alpine Eco Trek.
-We make sure that you are safely guided to Annapurna Base Camp and back, and with our expert Sherpa guides sharing their knowledge of the mountains makes your satisfaction that much higher.
+We make sure that you are safely guided to Annapurna Base Camp and back, and our expert, Sherpa guides sharing their knowledge of the mountains makes your satisfaction that much higher.
 All of our mountain and trekking guides are multilingual and speak proper English.
 That way they are sure to provide you with detailed information about the various mountains, cultures, fauna and flora.
-In order to better insure your safety all our guides carry a basic medical kit with them, but we do ask to bring yourself your own personal med kit.
-Before your trek to Annapurna Base Camp a detailed trekking briefing will be held so you can better prepare yourself for this adventure and some safety guidelines will be discussed.
-Like be mindful of the trails as caravans of yaks and donkeys can come passing by carrying essentials.
+In order to better ensure your safety all our guides carry a basic medical kit with them, but we do ask you to bring yourself your own personal medkit.
+Before your trek, to Annapurna Base Camp a detailed trekking briefing will be held so you can better prepare yourself for this adventure and some safety guidelines will be discussed.
+Like, be mindful of the trails as caravans of yaks and donkeys can come passing by carrying essentials.
 Always stay in the designated safe zones and listen to your guide in order to overcome every trail with ease.

-Except for Saarc countries a valid passport of at least 6 months and an entry tourist visa is required in order to visit Nepal.
-Indian and Chinese nationals are exempted from a visa fee and other need to pay 40USD for 30 days.
-As a major touristic destination Nepal has made it easy for visitors to acquire a tourist visa, by setting up multiple e-visa kiosks in the international airport, and giving the facility of on arrival visa.
-To get a more detailed look on visa’s for Nepal Alpine Eco Trek does advice you to have a look at the official website for immigration at: http://www.nepalimmigration.gov.np/page/tourist-visa
+Except for Saarc countries, a valid passport of at least 6 months and an entry tourist visa is required in order to visit Nepal.
+Indian and Chinese nationals are exempted from a visa fee and others need to pay 40USD for 30 days.
+As a major touristic destination, Nepal has made it easy for visitors to acquire a tourist visa, by setting up multiple e-visa kiosks in the international airport and giving the facility of an arrival visa.
+To get a more detailed look at visa’s for Nepal Alpine Eco Trek does advise you to have a look at the official website for immigration.

-Packing list for the Annapurna Base Camp trek via Poon Hill
+Do you have a packing list for the Annapurna Base Camp Poon Hill hike?

 To bring with you: